-76. Whilst the special payment scheme allows for discretionary decisions, there are limits to what you can pay.
-These are set by CReST.
-The current limit for a one-off payment is set out in annex C. Any proposals to pay in excess of this amount in LOSE should be referred to CReST for authorisation.
+96. There are limits to what you can pay without seeking authorisation/ approval.
+The special payment delegations are set by CReST and are separate to the financial delegations about payment limits determined by staff grade.
+Any proposals to pay in excess of this amount in LOSE should be referred to CReST for authorisation.
 (Please see the section on the Administrative Process for details of how to make the submission.)
 Care should be taken not to raise the customer's expectations before payment has been approved.